perspace42/Pokemon-DS-Map-Studio/README.md

 ## Requirements
 *   **Java 21**: Required to run the application.
 *   **Python**: Required for 3D model conversion (via `converter.py`).
 Ensure `python` is in your system's PATH.
+*   The generated jar exe must be in the same directory as converter/converter.py

 ## Running
 Pokemon DS Map Studio has been tested under Windows, Linux and MacOS.